miriamkw/GluPredKit/README.md

 Refers to different 'scores' to describing the accuracy of the predictions of a blood glucose prediction model.
 - Directory: `glupredkit/metrics`
 - Base Class: `BaseMetric`

+Some essential details are:
+- The metric class must have the name "Metric".
+- The metric must return a value regardless if there are NaN values in the input.
+- The metric must return a value regardless if there are zero or negative values in the predicted input.

 #### Evaluation Plots
 Different types of plots that can illustrate blood glucose predictions together with actual measured values.